robin-varghese/coolpicsuk/README.md

-# CoolPics UK Photography Website
+# CoolPicsUK Photography Website

-A professional, responsive single-page website for CoolPics UK - a premium photography and videography service specializing in portrait, event, and landmark photography across the UK.
+A professional, responsive single-page website for CoolPicsUK - a premium photography and videography service specializing in portrait, event, and landmark photography across the UK.

 ## Features